cvasseng/timeflies.js/README.md

 **Features**
   * Lightweight: weighs in at less than 12kb minified
   * No dependencies.
 Just drop it into your project, and you're good to go
-  * Easy to skin (look at `./less/light.less` to see how)
+  * Easy to skin (look at [./less/light.less](less/light.less) to see how)
   * Supports composite blocks, meaning you can add your own block types easily, with (optionally) their own UI inside the block (e.g. a spline editor block)
   * Supports drag 'n dropping blocks onto lanes
   * Zooming
   * Blocks are freeform, and can be moved across lanes (by holding shift and dragging), moved (by dragging), and resized (by grabbing the resize handle on the far-right)
   * Lanes can be vertically resized interactively, to make room for e.g. a spline editor inside a block
+  * Liberally licensed

 #Building

- To build timeflies.js, you need bakor installed.
+To build timeflies.js, you need [bakor](https://github.com/iqumulus/bakor/) installed.
 Bakor is a node module, and must be installed globally, i.e. `npm install -g bakor`.
 Once installed, build by running `bakor` in the timeflies.js root directory.

- This will produce a set of files in `./build/` which can be included in your application.
+This will produce a set of files in the `./build/` directory which can be included in your application.

 #Examples